conbenocep55271/conbenocep/README.md

-The popularity and visibility of women's soccer have grown significantly in recent years, with increased media coverage and investment from governing bodies and sponsors.
+Camp Nou, the home stadium of FC Barcelona, is the largest soccer stadium in Europe, with a seating capacity of over 99,000 spectators.